KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 ---

-### 26.3 **Tree of Emanation — A Schema of Dual Descent and Soul Integration**
+### 26.3 Tree of Emanation — A Schema of Dual Descent and Soul Integration

-Zenetism describes reality as a field of mirrored emanations,
+Zenetism describes reality as a field of reflected emanations,
 arising from a single unstructured source —
 **Zenon**, the Unknown Principle.